Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 To retrieve the playlist and metadata information on the client side:

-1. Create the media controller client handle using the `mc_client_create()` function:
+1. Create the media controller client handle using the `mc_client_create()`:

    ```
    ret = mc_client_create(&g_client_h);
    ```
-2. Define the callback that is invoked when the client receives the playlist.
+2. Define the callback that is invoked when the client receives the playlist:

    ```
    void